'India is super fun': Ashneer Grover slams govt over 28% GST on online games

 He said it was time for startups Founders to enter politics and be represented - or this is going to be spate industry after industry.

+Notably, Grover, this year launched a fantasy gaming app CrickPe that seeks to reward cricketers from the total money pot of the game along with players.
+Grover reportedly raised $4 million in seed funding for his new venture and promised employees a Mercedes Benz car if they work at the start-up for 5 years.

-Notably, Grover, this year launched a fantasy gaming app CrickPe that seeks to reward cricketers from the total money pot of the game along with players. grover reportedly raise $4 million in seed funding for his new venture and promised employees a Mercedes Benz car if they work at the start-up for 5 years.
+Notably, Grover, this year launched a fantasy gaming app CrickPe that seeks to reward cricketers from the total money pot of the game along with players.
+Grover reportedly raised $4 million in seed funding for his new venture and promised employees a Mercedes Benz car if they work at the start-up for 5 years.

 According to a report by the eSports body, the Indian online gaming industry is growing annually at a rate of 30% and is one of the fastest-growing segments within the media and entertainment sector.
 As of May 2022, the country accounted for 19.2% of worldwide game downloads.
 The compound annual growth rate of the gaming industry is of approx 22%.
 In 2021 India recorded about 390 million online gamers.